imsontosh/Node_File_Watcher/README.md

 ###### What is the requirement

-> User need a node contious process  which can be controlled through a json file
-> Once the node process begin, it should allow the use close the process through a JSON file which is generated through the process it self
-> if we have a instance running already it should restrict instantiation of another continious process
+>User need a node continues process which can be controlled through a JSON file Once the node process begins, it should allow the use to close the process through a JSON file which is generated through the process itself if we have an instance running already it should restrict instantiation of another continuous process

 ### How to start the process